AlexChalk/AlexChalk.github.io/presents.md

 My bonsai did not survive our recent move, so I'm looking for a new one.
 I'd like something with a wide trunk that's good for beginners and not fussy about lighting.
 I've been looking at a Ficus Bonsai (like my last one) or a Chinese Elm.

-#### Cordless Vacuum
+#### Machine Learning Computer

-If you are feeling very generous (or coordinating with others), I'd really like a cordless stick vacuum.
-I mostly trust [The Wirecutter][wirecutter-cordless-vacuum-link] for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
-It's sold exclusively via [Home Depot][ryobi-link]—please get the model that comes with a charger.
+I'm working on machine learning, but renting cloud-based GPUs is expensive, and the companies doing it don't sell gift cards.
+If you're feeling very generous (or coordinating with others), I'm therefore looking for a computer with a discrete GPU to use as a server for ML training runs.
+However, it's best to contact me if you're interested in helping with this, as it's important to make sure I get the right device.

 #### Frank and Oak